 - And finally, to solve puzzles and other mental maths games!

 - As you can see, mathematics has many real, practical applications in our everyday lives: Whether in relation to cooking, shopping or buying a house.

 - Whether you or not you aspire to become a mathematician, this discipline is a science in its own right, and one that has a great importance for everyone.
 Without maths, a great many technological innovations and inventions would never have been born.

 - Maths is also an essential part of your professional life, even if yours is a non-scientific job!
 An administrator needs to know how to use Excel, a salesperson; to do mental calculations, and an architect; to calculate angles.

 - Finally, maths can teach you to be more patient and rigorous.
 Give it a try, you might be pleasantly surprised!

 Perhaps even without knowing it, you are already using mathematics on a daily basis!
 It just might be time to rethink your relationship with the topic!

-Find a tutor for GCSE maths revision in your local area or an online maths tutor with Superprof.
+Find a tutor for CBSE/HSC/SSC maths revision in your local area or an online maths tutor with Superprof India.